simplex-chat/simplexmq/protocol/overview-tjr.md

 - undetectably drop individual messages, so long as a subsequent message is delivered.

-- learn the contents of messages.
+- learn the contents or type of messages.

+- learn which messages would trigger notifications.

 - learn the destination queues of messages.